ComputationalIntelligenceGroup/ggmsim/README.md

-# Simulation of covariance and concentration graph matrices
+# Simulation of Gaussian graphical models

 This repository contains the files for replicating the experiments described in the papers